AnkurRam2002/MOCK-API/DEPLOYMENT.md

 1. **Build Errors**: Make sure all dependencies are installed with `npm install`
 2. **API Not Working**: Check that the deployment platform supports Node.js serverless functions
 3. **Environment Variables**: Ensure any required environment variables are set in your deployment platform
+4. **Dynamic Server Usage Error**: If you see "Dynamic server usage: no-store fetch" error, the app is now configured with `export const dynamic = 'force-dynamic'` to handle this properly